rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-myrackspace-portal/index.md

 4. Click the pencil icon to edit the **Require Multi-Factor** setting.

 5. In the account-wide **multi-factor authentication** pop-up dialog box, select an option to set the policy for account users.
 Then, click **Save Setting** to apply the change.

-    If you update the setting to be required, users who do not have multifactor authentication configured must add it the next time they log in.
+   If you update the setting to be required, users who do not have MFA configured must add it the next time they log in.

-    When these users log back in, the system guides them through the multifactor authentication setup.
+   When these users log back in, the system guides them through the MFA setup.

-### Configure multifactor authentication during account log in
+### Configure MFA during account login

-If your account is not configured for multifactor authentication when required, the system notifies you about the increase in security requirements and prompts you to set up authentication.
+If you did not configure your account for MFA when required, the system notifies you about the increase in security requirements and prompts you to set up authentication.

 To access your account, click **Set Up Multi-Factor Authentication.** Then, follow the steps to register and verify a device and authenticate by using the code sent to the device.

-### Log in to MyRackspace by using multifactor authentication
+### Log in to MyRackspace by using MFA

-If you add multifactor authentication to your account, authentication is a two-step process.
+If you add MFAn to your account, authentication is a two-step process.

 #### Prerequisites

 - MyRackspace account with a valid username and password credentials
 - Access to the registered and verified SMS or mobile code device paired with your MyRackspace account

-To log in to the MyRackspace Portal with multifactor authentication, use the following steps:
+To log in to the MyRackspace Portal with MFA, use the following steps:

 1. Log in to the [MyRackspace Portal](https://login.rackspace.com/) with your username and password.

-    If you configured your account to use multifactor authentication with an SMS device, the Identity service sends an SMS text message with a 7-digit code to the device registered to your account.
+   If you configured your account to use MFA with an SMS device, the Identity service sends an SMS text message with a 7-digit code to the device registered to your account.

-    If you configured your device to use multifactor authentication with a mobile code device, open the client application and get the code from the mobile code device associated with your MyRackspace account.
+   If you configured your device to use MFA with a mobile code device, open the client application and get the code from the mobile code device associated with your MyRackspace account.

 2. When prompted, type the code in the **Passcode** field on the login page.
    Then, click **Verify Code** to log in to your account.

-### Manage multifactor authentication
+### Manage MFA

-MyRackspace users can view and manage the multifactor authentication configuration from the **Account** > **User Management** > **My Multi-Factor Devices** menu in the MyRackspace Portal.
+MyRackspace users can view and manage the MFA configuration from the **Account** > **User Management** > **My Multi-Factor Devices** menu in the MyRackspace Portal.

 #### To verify your device

 You can verify your SMS or OTP device from the **My Multi-Factor Devices** page.

 - If you have an unverified SMS device on your account, use the **Verify** option to complete the verification process.

 - If you have an unverified mobile code device, use the **Manage** option to complete the verification process.

 #### To recover an account